ai-winter/matlab_motion_planning/README.md

 The file structure is shown below

 ```
-├─animation
-│  └─video
-├─env
-│  └─map
 ├─gif
+├─examples
+│   ├─simulation_global.mlx
+│   ├─simulation_local.mlx
+│   ├─simulation_total.mlx
+├─global_planner
-├─graph_search
+│   ├─graph_search
+│   ├─sample_search
+│   └─evolutionary_search
 ├─local_planner
-├─sample_search
-├─utils
-├─simulation_global.mlx
-└─simulation_local.mlx
+└─utils
 ```

-The global planning algorithm implementation is in the folder `graph_search` and `sample_search`; The local planning algorithm implementation is in the folder `local_planner`.
+The global planning algorithm implementation is in the folder `global_planner` with `graph_search`, `sample_search` and `evolutionary search`; The local planning algorithm implementation is in the folder `local_planner`.

 To start simulation, open `./simulation_global.mlx` or `./simulation_local.mlx` and select the algorithm, for example